suryakva/genai-titan-image-generator/README.md

 The size and general-purpose nature of FMs make them different from traditional ML models, which typically perform specific tasks, like analyzing text for sentiment, classifying images, and forecasting trends.

-With tradition ML models, in order to achieve each specific task, you need to gather labeled data, train a model, and deploy that model.
+With traditional ML models, in order to achieve each specific task, you need to gather labeled data, train a model, and deploy that model.
 With foundation models, instead of gathering labeled data for each model and training multiple models, you can use the same pre-trained FM to adapt various tasks.
 You can also customize FMs to perform domain-specific functions that are differentiating to your businesses, using only a small fraction of the data and compute required to train a model from scratch.

 Generative AI has the potential to disrupt many industries by revolutionizing the way content is created and consumed.
 Original content production, code generation, customer service enhancement, and document summarization are typical use cases of generative AI.